Quantum Resource Assay for the Grid-Based Simulation of the Photodynamics of Pyrazine: Conclusions

 Classical simulation methods for investigating the photodynamics of molecular systems with more than a handful of degrees of freedom rely on sophisticated numerical techniques to approximate the exponential complexity of coherent quantum dynamics using a polynomial number of parameters, and quickly become limited in the size of system that can be treated reliably.
 Quantum simulation methods are not limited in this way.
-In particular, through the SO-QFT grid-based approach the exponentially large quantum state can be stored using a linear number of qubits and the state can be time-evolved according to the Hamiltonian with a polynomial number of one and two qubit gates.
-The SO-QFT quantum computational approach for investigating molecular photodynamics is therefore a leading candidate for quantum advantage in scientific computing.
+In particular, through the SO-QFT grid-based approach the exponentially large quantum state can be stored using a linear number of qubits and the state can be time-evolved according to the Hamiltonian with a polynomial number of quantum gates.
+The SO-QFT quantum computational approach for investigating molecular photodynamics is therefore a promising direction toward quantum advantage in scientific computing.

 This work presents and assesses an end-to-end SO-QFT quantum algorithm for simulating the vibronic dynamics of photoexcited pyrazine, encompassing initial state preparation, time evolution and signal processing through measurement.
 Through a full resource assay, using realistic algorithmic parameters for the temporal and spatial resolutions required to obtain scientifically meaningful results, we have determined the qubit budget and gate depth that would be required for this approach once fault tolerant devices of sufficient scale become available.
 We chose pyrazine as a case study since it has been studied extensively and is well understood, but the algorithm extends naturally to general treatments of the photodynamics through conical intersections of more complicated molecular systems~\cite{Oliver2012}.
 We find that the time and space resolutions and extents required in practice for the quantum algorithm are commensurate with those used for the classical analogues.